clux/kubecon2020/source/slides.md

 ```

 notes:
-- To use this you construct a writer, and a watcher.
-Then you use is as a watcher, like at the end
+- To use it, you make a writer and a watcher, combine them.
+Then you use the reflector just as a watcher at the end.
-- More importantly; 3 lines center; You can get a reader from the writer, and use that as state in a like a web framework.
+- More importantly; 3 lines center; You can create a reader from the writer, and use that as state in a like a web framework.
 Can be cloned.
 - What is not clonable; the writer.
-Because it's unsound to have multiple things writing to the same store.
-So that has to be illegal.
+Because it's unsound to have multiple writers for a Store.
+So that's illegal.
-- By illegal; Don't mean illegal by documentation convention.
+- By illegal; not a documentation convention.
-- I mean; making error it compile error to try to use the writer after making the reflector.
-This works, and relies just on rust move semantics => can only have one writer.
+- but actually, a compile error.
+Rust's move semantics makes the writer effectively disappear into the reflector, and because it's not clonable, you're done.
+You can only have one writer.
+One of those things I really like about the language.
-- Move on to the big one.
-Controller
+- Move on to the finale here; the Controller.

 ---
 ### kube-runtime: Controller